tjcork/n8n-data-manager/readme.md

 *   **GitHub access:** `GITHUB_TOKEN`, `GITHUB_REPO`, and optional `GITHUB_BRANCH`, commit identity, or `GITHUB_PATH` subdirectory.
 *   **Default project selection:** `N8N_PROJECT` should be the literal project name as it appears in n8n.
 Path-like values are treated literally now.
-*   **Optional location hints:** Set `N8N_PATH` when you want to back up or restore a nested folder structure inside the chosen project; leave it empty to land at the project root.
+*   **Optional location :** Set `N8N_PATH` when you want to back up or restore a nested folder structure inside the chosen project; leave it empty to land at the project root.
 *   **Storage modes & logging:** `WORKFLOWS`, `CREDENTIALS`, `ENVIRONMENT`, `DATED_BACKUPS`, `VERBOSE`, and related flags control how data is stored and how much output you see.
 *   **Folder structure export:** Configure `FOLDER_STRUCTURE`, `N8N_BASE_URL`, `N8N_API_KEY`, or `N8N_LOGIN_CREDENTIAL_NAME` if you mirror the n8n UI folder layout.